-The pheochromocytoma ultimately makes you overdose on these hormones, without warning, which we pheo people like to call ‘attacks’.
+The pheochromocytoma ultimately makes you overdose on these hormones, without warning, which we in the community ‘attacks’ or episodes.
 Essentially your tumor is attacking you with your own damn adrenaline, assholes. (the pheo, not you!)

 Unfortunately these tumors can also invade the heart, head, neck, bladder, abdomen, and the spine.
 These little suckers can also produce dangerous hormones.
 However these tumors are then called paragangliomas, (a pheo that is not located on the adrenal gland)